Promoting Community Leadership in Baltimore to Prevent Urban Debris

 The National Aquarium and the NOAA Marine Debris Program teamed up to clean up debris in Masonville Cove near Baltimore, Maryland, and to create a network of neighborhood leaders to initiate and lead marine debris prevention efforts in their communities.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the National Aquarium led community cleanup days around Masonville Cove and conducted leadership and communications trainings for Baltimore residents.

 What is the project and why is it important?

-Through this project, the National Aquarium aims to achieve lasting behavioral change in Masonville Cove community members by instilling debris prevention as a visible community norm and empowering community members to lead this effort.
-The project is focused on litter and marine debris prevention in and around Masonville Cove, an impoverished, highly urbanized restoration site located on the Middle Branch of the Patapsco River in Baltimore, Maryland, which feeds into the Chesapeake Bay.
+Through this project, the National Aquarium aimed to achieve lasting behavioral change in Masonville Cove community members by instilling debris prevention as a visible community norm and empowering community members to lead this effort.
+The project focused on litter and marine debris prevention in and around Masonville Cove, an impoverished, highly urbanized restoration site located on the Middle Branch of the Patapsco River in Baltimore, Maryland, which feeds into the Chesapeake Bay.
 Trash and debris are a huge problem in this area, affecting not only water quality but also quality of life in the surrounding neighborhoods.
 This area of the Patapsco River is one of only three rivers in the country for which the U.S. Environmental Protection Agency requires a total maximum daily load for debris and trash under the Clean Water Act.

 For more information on this project, check out the Marine Debris Clearinghouse.